cispa/login-security-landscape/README.md

 - Passwordmanager-supported registration task routines (requires manual input)
 - Automatic login handling (with manual fallback option)
 - Automatic login validation (with manual fallback option)
-- Session and Account Management APIs and database
+- Session and Account Management APIs for experiments

 ## [PythonCrawler](PythonCrawler/README.md)

 The PythonCrawler is a modular crawling framework based on Playwright and implemented in Python.
-The provided modules `collectheaders` and `inclusionissues` correspond to experiments `5.2 Security Headers` and `5.3 JavaScript Inclusions` in the paper.
+The provided modules `HeadersExperiment` and `InclusionIssues` correspond to experiments `5.2 Security Headers` and `5.3 JavaScript Inclusions` in the paper.

 ## [TypeScriptCrawler](TypeScriptCrawler/README.md)